ugurrdemirel/wireguard-oracle-cloud-install/README.md

-# wireguard-oracle-cloud-install
+# WireGuard for Oracle Cloud
+!!!
+WARNING !!!
+This setup currently isn't working on the latest images provided by Oracle Cloud, check back soon for updates.

-Wireguard VPN setup for Oracle Cloud Instances
+Wireguard VPN Setup for Oracle Cloud Instances
 Oracle Cloud instances need some additional configuration to get WireGuard up and running as expected.
 Here is how we do that:

 NOTE: The wireguard kernel mod ships with the latest ubuntu image on Oracle Cloud.